 Riccione looks as pretty as ever.
 As a matter of fact, this is the best time of the year to go there, in my opinion.
 Days are the longest in early June.
 Also, it is not too hot and there are still not too many people.
 My journey to the beach would first take me through Riccione Paese.

 From there, I would reach the absolutely beautiful Viale Ceccarini.
 The whole street, both the upper and the lower pedestrian part, are kept in perfect condition.
 For the occasion of La Notte Rosa, the centre of Riccione has been appropriately decorated in pink colour.
-Someone may mistake such decoration for celebration of LGBT equality, tolerance and inclusion.
-But, as it is Italy, it is nothing like that.
+Someone may mistake such decoration for celebration of the LGBT equality, tolerance and inclusion.
+But, as it’s Italy, it is nothing like that.
 La Notte Rosa is a totally different event, nothing to do with LGBT.
 It is a summer festival organised in Romagna and the northern part of the Marche region.

 In any case, the street looks pretty and the decoration builds the excitement for the event scheduled for the first weekend in July.